eXascaleInfolab/clubmark/README.md

 Example:
   ./benchmark.py -g=3%5 -r -q -th=2.5 1> results/bench.log 2> results/bench.err
 NOTE:
-  - The benchmark should be executed exclusively from the current directory (./)
+  - The benchmark should be executed exclusively from the current directory (./).
   - The expected format of input datasets (networks) is .ns<l> - network specified by <links> (arcs / edges), a generalization of the .snap, .ncol and Edge/Arcs Graph formats.
-  - paths can contain wildcards: *, ?, +
+  - Paths can contain wildcards: *, ?, +.
-  - multiple paths can be specified via multiple -i, -s options (one per the item)
+  - Multiple paths can be specified via multiple -i, -s options (one per the item).

 Parameters:
   --help, -h  - show this usage description